superfly/docs/reference/volumes.html.md

 Volumes are persistent storage for Fly apps.
 They allow an app to save its state, preserving configuration, session or user data, and be restarted with that information in place.

 A volume on Fly is a slice of an NVMe drive on the physical server your app runs on.
-One consequence of this is: if your app uses persistent storage, an instance of that app can only run on a host that has a volume provisioned for it.
+One consequence of this: if your app uses persistent storage, every instance of that app can only run on a host that has a volume provisioned for it.

-Volumes are managed using the [`fly volumes`](/docs/flyctl/volumes/) command. (`fly volumes` is aliased to `fly volume` and `fly vol` for convenience.)
+Volumes are managed using the [`fly volumes`](/docs/flyctl/volumes/) command.

+<div class="callout">`fly volumes` is aliased to `fly volume` and `fly vol` for convenience.</div>

 ## Creating Volumes